john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

     $ python super_happy_fun_nums.py

-If you try that line above, you will see that... nothing happens.
+If you try that line above, you will see that...

+Nothing happens.

 Well, that's anti-climatic.

 But, after all, the function `numop1` above doesn't *do* anything until you pass it at least one number, which we didn't do.
 So what did you expect to happen?

 #### main